 - Download a browser extension to take a full-page screen capture of your embedded dashboard such as Full Page Screen Capture.

-How are my variables applied if I have disabled “Auto Apply Variables”?
+Q: With Interactive Embedding, how are my Controls applied if I have disabled “Auto Apply Variables”?

-If you’ve disabled Auto Apply Variables on your dashboard, this will also be reflected in your embedded dashboard.
-You’ll be able to select the values for all your variables before any queries are sent to your database.
-Once you’ve selected all the variable values you wish to change, simply click on the Apply Filters button on the top right on your embedded dashboard.
+If you’ve disabled Auto Apply Variables on your dashboard, this is also reflected in your embedded dashboard.
+You’ll be able to select the values for all your Controls before any queries are sent to your database.
+Once you’ve selected all the Controls values you wish to change, simply click on the Apply Filters button on the top right on your embedded dashboard.

-We recommend disabling this feature if you have a large number of variables on your dashboard to prevent sending additional queries and JWT tokens to your database.
+We recommend disabling this feature if you have a large number of Controls on your dashboard to prevent sending additional queries to your database.

 If you’d like to start using Interactive Embedding, please reach out to us at email@example.com to upgrade your plan.